okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2023-okta-identity-engine/index.md

 Organizations are constantly looking for ways to offer a frictionless user experience without compromising security.
 It becomes even more challenging when the users try to perform sensitive transactions.
 Okta uses Client-Initiated Backchannel Authentication (CIBA) to provide customers with a simple and secure transaction verification solution.

 CIBA extends OpenID Connect to define a decoupled flow where the authentication or transaction flow is initiated on one device and verified on another.
-The device in which the transaction is initiated by the OIDC application is called the consumption device and the device where the user verifies the transaction is called the authentication device.
+The device in which the transaction is initiated by the OIDC application is called the consumption device, and the device where the user verifies the transaction is called the authentication device.
 See [Transactional verification using CIBA](/docs/guides/configure-ciba/main/). <!-- OKTA-584442 -->

 #### Password hooks global availability is GA in Preview

 The [Create User with password import inline hook](/docs/reference/api/users/#create-user-with-password-import-inline-hook) operation is now available for all users.
-Previously, password hooks required a user to be in the`STAGED` status.
-This change helps better support migration efforts from DelAuth to Okta. <!-- OKTA-OKTA-604521 -->
+Previously, password hooks required a user to be in the `STAGED` status.
+This change helps better support migration efforts from DelAuth to Okta. <!-- OKTA-604521 -->

 #### Google Authenticator for account recovery is now EA in Preview